 Control, manage, trace, monitor, and test your microservices with Red Hat OpenShift Service Mesh

-Building Resilient Microservices with Istio and Red Hat OpenShift Service Mesh (DO328) teaches students installation, service monitoring, service management, and service resilience of Red Hat OpenShift® Service Mesh.
+Building Resilient Microservices with Istio and Red Hat OpenShift Service Mesh (DO328) is an introduction to Red Hat OpenShift Service Mesh that teaches students installation, service monitoring, service resilience, and service security with Red Hat OpenShift Service Mesh.

-Openshift created an enterprise-ready, multi-tenant platform that made deploying and scaling microservice applications efficient and easily repeatable.
-But as these architectures become larger and more complex, defining how these services interact with each other becomes increasingly difficult.
-Red Hat OpenShift Service Mesh comprises 3 products—Istio, Jaeger, and Kiali—that facilitate service interaction management, provide service tracing, and create a visual representation of communication pathways.
+Red Hat OpenShift created an enterprise-ready, multitenant platform that made deploying and scaling microservice applications efficient and repeatable.
+But as these architectures become larger and more complex, defining how these services interact with each other is increasingly difficult.
+Red Hat OpenShift Service Mesh comprises three products: Istio, Jaeger, and Kiali, facilitating a zero-trust network for managing secure service interactions, providing service tracing, and creating a visual representation of communication pathways.

 Course content summary

-Install Red Hat OpenShift Service Mesh on an OpenShift cluster.
+Install Red Hat OpenShift Service Mesh on a Red Hat OpenShift cluster.